helm/helm-www/versioned_docs/version-3/chart_template_guide/getting_started.md

 ---
-title: "Getting Started"
+title: Getting Started
+description: A quick guide on Chart templates.
 sidebar_position: 2
-description: "A quick guide on Chart templates."
-aliases: ["/intro/getting_started/"]
 ---

 In this section of the guide, we'll create a chart and then add a first